-During the period from fiscal year 1999 through fiscal year 2003, the number of clients served by the Authority increased at a compound annual rate of 1.4%, and electric energy sales in kilowatt hours ("kWh") increased at a compound annual rate of 4.0%.
-During this period, Revenues and Current Expenses increased at a compound annual rate of 12.8% and 15.5%, respectively.
-Excluding the cost of fuel oil and purchased power, both of which costs are passed on to clients through a separate charge included in electric service rates, Revenues and Current Expenses increased during such period at a compound annual rate of 2.0% and 4.0%, respectively, primarily due to higher energy demand.
+During the period from fiscal year 2000 through fiscal year 2004, the number of clients served by the Authority increased at a compound annual rate of 1.4%, and electric energy sales in kilowatt hours ("kWh") increased at a compound annual rate of 2.8%.
+During this period, Revenues and Current Expenses increased at a compound annual rate of 6.6% and 7.8%, respectively.
+Excluding the cost of fuel oil and purchased power, both of which costs are passed on to clients through a separate charge included in electric service rates, Revenues and Current Expenses increased during such period at a compound annual rate of 0.55% and 3.1% respectively, primarily due to higher energy demand.

-During the first nine months of fiscal year 2004, Revenues and Current Expenses increased by 3.5% and 5.3%, respectively, compared to the same period for the prior fiscal year.
-The increase in Revenues and Current Expenses was mainly due to an increase in energy sales in kWh of 1.8% and an increase of \$0.0066 per kWh (or 10.4%) in the average price of purchased power by the Authority.
-Excluding the cost of fuel oil and purchased power, Revenues and Current Expenses increased by 1.1% and 3.7%, respectively, compared to the same period of the prior fiscal year.
+During the first six months of fiscal year 2005, Revenues and Current Expenses increased by 9.0% and 13.0%, respectively, compared to the same period for the prior fiscal year.
+The increase in Revenues and Current Expenses was mainly due to an increase of \$4.85 per barrel (or 16.8%) in the price of fuel oil and an increase of \$0.012 per kWh (or 18.4%) in the average price of purchased power by the Authority.
+Excluding the cost of fuel oil and purchased power, Revenues and Current Expenses increased by 0.7% and 8.2%, respectively, compared to the same period of the prior fiscal year.
+Revenues during this period were adversely affected by Tropical Storm Jeanne, which struck Puerto Rico in September of 2004 and caused power interruptions throughout the Island.

-Net Revenues increased at a compound annual rate of 6.8% during the period from fiscal year 1999 to fiscal year 2003.
-For the first nine months of fiscal year 2004, Net Revenues decreased by 1.3% compared to the same period in fiscal year 2003.
+Net Revenues increased at a compound annual rate of 3.2% during the period from fiscal year 2000 to fiscal year 2004.
+For the first six months of fiscal year 2005, Net Revenues decreased by 2.7% compared to the same period in fiscal year 2004.

 Demand for energy is related to the level of economic and business activity in the Commonwealth, energy costs and climatological factors.
-The Commonwealth Planning Board's preliminary reports of the performance of the Puerto Rico economy during fiscal year 2003 indicate that the economy registered an increase of 1.9% in real gross product.
-The Planning Board reports indicate that real gross product decreased by 0.3% during fiscal year 2002, and increased by 1.6% in fiscal year 2001, 3.0% in fiscal year 2000, and 4.1% in fiscal year 1999.
-For fiscal year 2004, the Planning Board is forecasting an increase in real gross product of 2.9%.
-Projections of future peak energy demand for the five fiscal year period ending June 30, 2008, prepared by the Authority, show an average annual increase of 3.1%.
+The Commonwealth Planning Board's preliminary reports of the performance of the Puerto Rico economy during fiscal year 2004 indicate that the economy registered an increase of 2.8% in real gross product.
+The Planning Board reports indicate that real gross product increased by 2.0% in fiscal year 2003, decreased by 0.3% in fiscal year 2002, increased by 1.5% in fiscal year 2001, and increased by 3.0% in fiscal year 2000.
+For fiscal year 2005, the Planning Board is forecasting an increase in real gross product of 2.7%.
+Projections of future peak energy demand for the five fiscal year period ending June 30, 2009, prepared by the Authority, show an average annual increase of 2.3%.

-The following table summarizes the operating results of the Authority for the five fiscal years ended June 30, 2003 and for the nine-month periods ended March 31, 2003 and 2004.
+The following table summarizes the operating results of the Authority for the five fiscal years ended June 30, 2004 and for the six-month periods ended December 31, 2004 and 2005.
 This table presents Net Revenues of the Authority under the provisions of the 1974 Agreement.
 These calculations of Net Revenues differ in several important respects from the Authority's calculations of changes in net assets prepared in accordance with generally accepted accounting principles.
-See Schedule II to the Financial Statements for the fiscal vears ended June 30, 2002 and 2003 in Appendix II for a reconciliation of the Authority's net income under generally accepted accounting principles with its Net Revenues under the 1974 Agreement.
+See Schedule II to the Financial Statements for the fiscal years ended June 30, 2003 and 2004 in Appendix II for a reconciliation of the Authority's change in net assets under generally accepted accounting principles with its Net Revenues under the 1974 Agreement.